-The relevant provision of the articles of association was adopted on January 30, 2018 (article 3a of the articles of association) and reads as follows (translation of the binding original German version):
+At our ordinary general meeting of shareholders dated April 13, 2017, the shareholders approved an amendment to our authorized share capital.
+The new provision (article 3a of the articles of association dated April 13, 2017) reads as follows (translation of the binding original German version):

-"The Board of Directors is authorized at any time until 29 January 2020 to increase the share capital by a maximum aggregate amount of CHF 61,000.00 through the issuance of not more than 3,050,000 registered shares, which will have to be fully paid-in, with a nominal value of CHF 0.02 each.
+"The Board of Directors is authorized at any time until 13 April 2019 to increase the share capital by a maximum aggregate amount of CHF 8,860,000.00 through the issuance of not more than 22,150,000 registered shares, which will have to be fully paid-in, with a nominal value of CHF 0.40 each.